a young couple walking along the shoreline in Victoria, BC

 All that travel is bound to have made you hungry.
 Grab a cup of the Island’s best coffee and enjoy a breakfast sourced from local farms and bakeries at Caffe Fantastico.
 With three locations across Greater Victoria, it’s easy to find yourself stumbling upon one of their fantastic coffee shops, simply follow your nose.

 On your first day in Victoria, it’s important to get to know the place.
 A visit to Point Ellice House Museum and Gardens will get you acquainted with our pioneer spirit.
 The largest surviving natural and heritage landscape along Victoria’s Harbour and Gorge Waterway.
 This house has stood for over 150 years.
-Originally owned by the O’Reilly family, this museum is home to over 12,000 artefacts from between 1890 and 1920.
-This beautiful property is home to a volunteer-maintained garden, that lies within Canada’s oldest migratory bird sanctuary and is a wonderful showcase of our native plant life.
+Point Ellice House puts into focus the significant contributions of First Nations and Métis communities to the development of Greater Victoria and British Columbia.

 Time flies when you’re having fun!
 And by now it’s probably somewhere around lunch-o-clock.
 Why not swing by Pizzeria Prima Strada for the best pizza in the city (seven years running!)?
 With locations in Cook Street Village, Fort Street, and the Cowichan Valley, their authentic fire roasted thin crust pizzas are mouthwateringly close no matter where you are.
 Aside from their award wining pizzas, Prima Strada serves up a great selection of seasonal salads, cocktails, craft beer, local wine, and house made gelato.